-4.1 Employees shall complete their electronic pay card each pay period and submit at least 14 hours before the due date and time announced by MDTA Human Resources.
-Employees will not make any changes to their electronic pay card once it is submitted within 14 hours of the due date and time.

-4.2 Employees are responsible to ensure the information placed on the pay card is accurate by certifying each card electronically at the time of submission.

-4.3 Employees who are on leave and unable to submit their pay card by the time due shall make arrangements with their supervisor to ensure it is submitted timely.
-Supervisors shall also ensure another supervisor or commander is available to approve the pay cards by the date and time due.

-4.4 Employees who are on leave and unable to certify their electronic pay card at the time of submission shall certify their pay card upon their return.

-4.5 Overtime and earned compensatory time shall have the appropriate remark indicated and a brief reason listed in the comments section.

-4.6 Supervisors are designated as pay card approvers and are responsible to review each pay card for accuracy.
-Once accuracy is confirmed, each pay card shall be approved at least 2 hours before the due date and time announced by MDTA Human Resources each period.
+- 4.1 Employees shall complete their electronic pay card each pay period and submit before the due date announced by MDTA Human Resources. - 4.2 Employees are responsible to ensure the information placed on the pay card is accurate by certifying each card electronically. - 4.3 Overtime and earned compensatory time shall have the appropriate remark indicated and a brief reason listed in the comments section. - 4.4 Supervisors are designated as pay card approvers and are responsible to review each pay card for accuracy.
+Once accuracy is confirmed, each pay card shall be approved by the due date announced by MDTA Human Resources. - 4.5 If changes occur to a pay card after approval, a corrected card shall be completed in a timely fashion. - 4.5.1 Corrected cards can not be submitted until the Friday after the pay period ended. - 4.5.2 Employees are to inform their supervisor that a corrected card was submitted. - 4.5.3 Supervisors shall review the corrected card and if accurate, approve as soon as practical.

-4.7 On rare occasions the agency, upon notification from Human Resources, will notify all employees in advance about issues that may occur with certain payroll periods when only cash overtime or earned comp can be selected during that pay period.
-It will be the employee's responsibility to select either cash overtime or earned comp for that pay period.
-If an employee enters a combination of cash overtime and earned comp during that pay period, it will be changed to permit processing.

-Employees who do not submit their electronic pay card by the due date and time may be required to have appropriate earned leave (vacation, personal, holiday, and/or comp) placed into the entire pay period.
-Sick leave would be excluded unless the employee has a documented sickness per Directives.
-If the employee does not have the needed balance of the appropriate earned leave, the employee may not be compensated for that period.
-A corrected card with actual hours worked would then need to be submitted per Directives to receive the employee's earned leave back.
-In addition, employees are subject to progressive discipline for failing to comply with the Directives.

-4.8 If changes occur to a pay card after approval, a corrected card shall be completed in a timely fashion.

-4.8.1 Corrected cards cannot be submitted until the Friday after the pay period ended.

-4.8.2 Employees are to inform their supervisor that a corrected card was submitted.

-4.8.3 Supervisors shall review the corrected card and if accurate, approve as soon as practical.